Wednesday, May 30, 2012

 Summary: The Monday, June 4, 2012, partial lunar eclipse belongs to Saros cycle 140, a series of 77 similar lunar eclipses.

-Penumbral lunar eclipse of Sunday, Sept.
-25, 1597, opened Saros 140’s lineup of 77 lunar eclipses: Eclipse predictions by Fred Espenak and Jean Meeus (NASA’s GSFC), via NASA Eclipse Web Site
+Penumbral lunar eclipse of Sunday, Sep.
+25, 1597, opened Saros 140’s lineup of 77 lunar eclipses: "Permission is freely granted to reproduce this data when accompanied by an acknowledgment, Eclipse Predictions by Fred Espenak (NASA's GSFC)," via NASA Eclipse Web Site

 The Monday, June 4, 2012, partial lunar eclipse belongs to Saros cycle 140, which comprises 77 lunar eclipses with similar geometries.